 While liquidators don’t work unless they’re going to be paid, and secured creditors have first claim to company assets, other groups directly affected by liquidation often end up with nothing or must take separate action to try and recoup their losses.

 Employees not only lose their jobs as a result of liquidation, but if there’s insufficient assets to be realised, they may also miss out on entitlements.
 Fortunately, they may be able to recover some of their losses through the Fair Entitlements Guarantee (FEG).
 This is a scheme which allows employees of liquidated companies to claim up to 13 weeks of unpaid wages, annual leave, long service leave, up to five weeks payment in lieu of notice, and up to four weeks redundancy pay per year of service.

 As mentioned before, unsecured creditors are no longer able to pursue ordinary courses of action to recover debts, such as taking legal action.
-This is due to the fact that they have no interest in any company asset, they’ll only be paid after the secured creditors have been paid, and depending on the company’s assets and liabilities, may only receive a percentage of what they’re owed.
-Many are simply forced to write the loss off and move on.
+This is due to the fact that they have no interest in any company asset.
+They are only entitled to be paid after the secured creditors have been paid.
+Furthermore, any payment will also depend on the company’s assets and liabilities, meaning unsecured creditors may only receive a percentage of what they are owed.
+Many are simply forced to write off the loss and move on.

 Shareholders have even less likelihood of compensation for their losses than unsecured creditors.
-The liquidator isn’t required to keep shareholders updated on progress and they don’t even have the right to vote on how the process is conducted and resolved as unsecured creditors do.
+The liquidator isn’t required to keep shareholders updated on progress and unlike creditors, they do not even have the right to vote on how the process is conducted and resolved.
 The only real recourse for shareholders after liquidation is to realise their loss as a capital loss, which they can do as long as the liquidator provides them with written evidence of the loss.

 Conclusion of the liquidation